erijo/tellive-py/README.rst

 When you have done so, you can then edit the config file (``~/.config/tellive.conf`` in this example) and add a name to the sensors that you wish to send to Telldus Live.
-You can also disabled devices that you don't want to be controllable via Telldus Live (see ``tellive_core_connector --help`` for more info).
+You can also disable devices that you don't want to be controllable via Telldus Live (see ``tellive_core_connector --help`` for more info).
 Then start the program again as above.